V3R v1.4 — What's New

 Opacity slider now visibly fades the ink, not just its alpha

-The neon/ECG/CMYK ink shader uses multiply blending, which means writing the slider value to the alpha channel had no visible effect — a bug that had been hiding in V3R since these layer types were first added.
-Opacity is now applied as a mix toward white in the colour pipeline, so the slider correctly fades each ink under multiply blending exactly as the press-pass density model intends.
+The neon/ECG/CMYK ink shader uses multiply blending, where alpha-channel opacity has no visible effect.
+Opacity is now applied as a mix toward white in the colour pipeline, so the slider correctly fades each ink under multiply blending.

 GPU compatibility